Graduate College Policy & Course Requirements

 - Individual study

-- Extended campus credit from a university that does not accept that credit for its own on-campus graduate programs; or
+- Credit from a university that does not accept that credit for its own campus graduate programs

 - Workshops, Continuing Education Courses and In-Service Training credits

 - Courses completed with a Pass/No Pass or a similar evaluation

 Credits from Previously Earned Master's Degree

 Students completing a master's degree program may, with the approval of the academic department, include previously earned credit counted toward an earlier awarded master’s degree.
 The award of this credit toward a second master's degree program must adhere to the following stipulations:

 - Up to 30 % of the credits required for a second master's degree may be allowed by the application of appropriate courses from the first completed master's degree program.
 Courses applied to a second master's degree program must be approved by the faculty responsible for the second program.

 - Courses accepted for double-counting may not be used to satisfy a second master's degree program's requirements of research seminars, internships, colloquia, theses or other capstone experiences.

 - Courses allowed for double counting must be graduate courses completed with a grade of B or better, earned at a regionally accredited institution.